traceypooh/multi-line-chart/README.md

-# D3-based multi-line chart demo
+# “How a Denosaur 🦕 is making it so Everyone Can Code” (JS + Deno & democratizing coding)

 [Aaron Swartz Day 2021](https://www.aaronswartzday.org/asd-2021/) coding talk.

-# Anyone can learn to code!
+## Anyone can learn to code!

 Here we'll show:
 - fetch data